Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 myself with this methodology and how to do this in RevBayes.
 For these analyses in particular, I would like to increase my generation run time to see if this would improve reported ESS scores.
-I would also like to learn how to use programs that allow for visualizing phylogenies in useful ways.
-I would like to learn how to use Ape or ggtree, for example.
+I would also like to learn how to use programs that allow for visualizing phylogenies in useful ways, such as Ape or ggtree.

 ## References

+1. Bernatchez, L and Landry, C. 2003.
+MHC studies in nonmodel  vertebrates: what have we learned about natural selection in 15 years?
+J Evol Bio 16:363-377.
-1. Gouy de Bellocq, J et al. 2009.
+2. de Bellocq, J et al. 2009.
 Evolutionary history of an MHC gene in two leporid species: characterisation of MHC-DQA in the European brown hare and comparison with the European rabbit.
 Immunogenetics 61:131-144. http://link.springer.com/article/10.1007%2Fs00251-008-0349-4
 3. Keane TM et al. 2006. assessment of methods for amino acid matrix selection and their use on empirical data shows that ad hoc assumptions for choice of matrix are not justified.
 BMC Evolutionary Biology 6-29.
 4. Koutsogiannouli et al. 2009.
 Major histocompatibility complex variation at class II DQA locus in the brown hare (Lepus europaeus).
 Molecular Ecology 18:1431-4649. http://onlinelibrary.wiley.com/doi/10.1111/j.1365-294X.2009.04394.x/full
+5. Radwan, J et al. 2007.
+MHC-DRB3 variation in a free-living population of the European bison, Bison bonasus.
+J Evol Biol 16:363-377. http://onlinelibrary.wiley.com/doi/10.1111/j.1365-294X.2006.03179.x/epdf
-5. Surridge, AK et al. 2008.
+6. Surridge, AK et al. 2008.
 Diversity and evolutionary history of the MHC DQA gene in leporids.
 Immunogenetics 60:515-525. http://link.springer.com/article/10.1007%2Fs00251-008-0309-z
+7. Wu, SX et al. 2009.
+Sequence polymorphism and evolution of three cetacean MHC genes.
+J Mol Evol 69:260-275. http://link.springer.com/article/10.1007%2Fs00239-009-9272-z

 Revised May 3, 2016